Tommy Dreamer: Personal life

 Dreamer is of Irish and Italian descent.

 On October 12, 2002, at the Lake Isle Country Club in Eastchester, New York, Laughlin married Trisa Hayes, known as ECW wrestler/manager Beulah McGillicutty.
 The two have twin daughters, Brianna Laughlin and Kimberly Laughlin.

 On a November 2011 Art of Wrestling podcast, Dreamer told host Colt Cabana his family is "connected" to the New York mafia.
 He recounted an incident after one of his first matches in Brooklyn, which was attended by various of his local relatives, in which he was attacked from behind and beaten down by Bill DeMott, wrestling at the time under the name Sweet William.
 Unaware of wrestling's scripted nature, several of his relatives at ringside got angry; aside from his grandfather jumping over the railing and trying to fight off security guards, his aunt told DeMott as he passed that she would "put a hit" on him.
 The misunderstanding was later peacefully resolved.

-In 2020, Dreamer claimed that he had planned to assassinate Paul Heyman at WrestleMania X-Seven due to Heyman's financial mistreatment of both Dreamer and other ECW wrestlers.
+In 2020, Dreamer claimed that his mental health was in such a poor state in 2001 that he contemplated murdering Paul Heyman and then killing himself live on television at WrestleMania X-Seven due to Heyman's financial mistreatment of Dreamer and other ECW wrestlers, but changed his mind after a chance phone call from Jim Ross.